aayRJ23/Project-Job-Dekho-Server/README.md

 - **GET /api/applications**: Get all applications.
 - **GET /api/applications/:id**: Get an application by ID.

-## Error Handling

-The project includes comprehensive error handling to ensure that all operations are performed smoothly.
-Middleware functions are used to catch and handle errors, both synchronous and asynchronous, providing meaningful error messages to the client.

-## Contributions

-Contributions are welcome!
-Please fork the repository and submit a pull request for review.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

-Thank you for using Project Job Dekho Server!
+Thank you for using Project-Job-Dekho-Server!
 If you have any questions or need further assistance, please feel free to open an issue on GitHub.